Let’s preserve and enhance our priceless amenity:

 Main points:

-+We discovered an algae problem in the Little Logan River arising in part from mismanagement in winter.
++Nafziger family document an algae problem in the Little Logan River arising in part from mismanagement in winter.
 (Field trips on request).
 Algae is also a worrisome problem in piped canals.

 +Preserving the open flow in the Little Logan River and restoring its winter flow does not preclude an overdue and successful rebuild of outdated irrigation infrastructure and upgrades to reduce flooding.

 +Unused river water could be leased to the Great Salt lake.
+New laws allow such leasing.

-Little Logan River is under threat from the Logan River Watershed Project: Reports are clickable at blue text.
+Little Logan River is under threat from the Logan River Watershed Project

 GREAT SALT LAKE: